astronomer/docs/learn/airflow-ui.md

 A notable feature of Apache Airflow is the [user interface (UI)](https://airflow.apache.org/docs/apache-airflow/stable/ui.html), which provides insights into your DAGs and DAG runs.
 The UI is a useful tool for understanding, monitoring, and troubleshooting your pipelines.

 This guide is an overview of some of the most useful features and visualizations in the Airflow UI.
-Each section of this guide corresponds to one of the tabs at the top of the Airflow UI.
 If you're not already using Airflow and want to get it up and running to follow along, see [Install the Astro CLI](https://docs.astronomer.io/astro/cli/get-started) to quickly run Airflow locally.

-This guide focuses on the Airflow 2 UI.
-If you're using an older version of the UI, see [Upgrading from 1.10 to 2](https://airflow.apache.org/docs/apache-airflow/stable/upgrading-from-1-10/index.html).

 All images in this guide were taken from an [Astronomer Runtime](https://docs.astronomer.io/astro/runtime-release-notes) Airflow image.
-Other than some modified colors and an additional `Astronomer` tab, the UI is the same as that of OSS Airflow.
+Other than some modified colors and an additional **Astronomer** tab, the UI is the same as when using OSS Airflow.
+The images in this guide are from Airflow version 2.7, if you are using an older version of Airflow, some UI elements might be slightly different or missing.

 ## Assumed knowledge